 The admission process is rooted in finding the best match between prospective students and St. Margaret's Episcopal School.
 A number of factors are considered in each admission decision, including academic records, teacher recommendations and assessment results.
 Student interviews take place for all Middle and Upper School applicants.

 How many admission spaces are available each year?

-St. Margaret's enrolls approximately 40 new students in the Preschool each year.
-Kindergarten, First Grade, and Second Grade are important entry years at St. Margaret's.
-Approximately 20 new students are enrolled in Kindergarten and approximately 10 new students in First Grade and Second Grade.
-Because of our high retention rate, space in grades 3 through 5 is limited to replacing students who leave.
+St. Margaret's enrolls approximately 40 new students in the Early Childhood School each year.
+Kindergarten is an important entry year at St. Margaret's, and approximately 20 new students will join Kindergarten.
 We add 25-30 students in grade 6 and approximately 20-25 students in grade 9.
 New students are added at other grade levels on a space available basis.

 How many people apply for the available spaces?

 There are currently more families interested in St. Margaret's than the number of spaces available.
 We receive approximately three applications for every available enrollment space.
 In the Upper School we have five applications for every enrollment space.

 Does St. Margaret's give special consideration to siblings?

 As with all admission decisions, the academic match between the student and St. Margaret's is of primary importance.
 We take pride in being a family-oriented school and therefore give thoughtful consideration to sibling applicants in the admission process.

 Are you required to be Episcopalian in order to attend St. Margaret's?

 No, St. Margaret's welcomes students from all faiths.
 At present, 19 different faiths are represented on campus.